kolesarm/RDHonest/README.md

 ## Installation

-You can install the released version of `ebci` from [CRAN](https://CRAN.R-project.org/package=RDHonest) with:
+You can install the released version of `RDHonest` from [CRAN](https://CRAN.R-project.org/package=RDHonest) with:

 ``` r